welbornprod/colr/README.md

 ### Reset Codes

-The reset code is appended to all text unless the text is empty.
+The reset code is appended only if some kind of text was given, and colr/style args were used.
+The only values that are considered 'no text' values are `None` and `''` (empty string). `str(val)` is called on all other values, so `Colr(0, 'red')` and `Colr(False, 'blue')` will work, and the reset code will be appended.

 This makes it possible to build background colors and styles, but also have separate styles for separate pieces of text.